ENGR 1010 Introduction to Engineering (1)

 Prerequisite: J M ENGR 3221.
 Feasibility study of an open-ended, original design or a creative redesign of a mechanical component or system requiring the application of engineering science principles.
 Feasibility is subject to economic, safety, legal, environmental, ethical, aesthetic, and other constraints in a competitive manufacturing environment.
 Project teams perform the detailed design and optimization of the concept developed in the feasibility study.
 Presentations and reports with manufacturing drawings and prototypes are completed by each team.

-Prerequisites: Senior Standing.
+Prerequisite: Senior Standing.
 Analysis and design of advanced thermo-fluid systems.
 Student teams participate in the design process which could involve research, design formulations, codes, standards, engineering economics, a design project report, and formal presentations.
 Topics include: thermal-fluid systems and components, such as power, heating, and refrigeration systems, pumps, fans, compressors, combustors, turbines, nozzles, coils, heat exchangers and piping.

 J M ENGR 4170 Dynamic Response of Physical Systems (2)